Nicole Kidman AMC Theatres commercial: 2024 update

-Kidman's commercial was initially set to run until August 2022, for the duration of her one year contract as spokesperson for AMC.
-In August 2022, AMC's CEO announced that Kidman would be signed as spokesperson for another year.
+Kidman's commercial was initially set to run until August 2022, for the duration of her one-year contract as the spokesperson for AMC.
+In August 2022, AMC's CEO Adam Aron announced that Kidman would be signed as a spokesperson for another year.
+He also remarked that aligning with Kidman has been one of the most astute marketing strategies he’s been involved in over the past four decades.
 Later the same month, Billy Ray stated that he had written a script for a follow-up, describing it as taking a "very different approach that is a little bit of a wink to the one we've already done".
+Ray teased that the sequel possibly featured Kidman and more A-list actors.